Welcome to the comprehensive Euchomenella heteroptera care guide!

 Euchomenella heteroptera mates and reproduces through sexual reproduction.

-In order for mating to be successful, male Giraffe mantises will court the female by raising their antennae as a warning and then tapping and vibrating their wings, paired with a strange movement of the head.
+For mating to be successful, male Giraffe mantises will court the female by raising their antennae as a warning and then tapping and vibrating their wings, paired with a strange movement of the head.

 If the female is receptive, she will stay in the same location.